sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 ...
 ```

-Similar to the `HashedMap`, the `HashedSet` will treat two objects as identical if they are deeply equal, rather than requiring that they be the object's reference.
+Similar to `HashedMap`, `HashedSet` will treat two objects as identical if their values equal, rather than requiring that they reference to the same object.

 ```ts
 interface ST {